reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Creating Warning Messages
 -------------------------

-This was used in the METplus :ref:`glossary`.
+This was used in the METplus Glossary.
 Example for rst file::

   ADECK_FILE_PREFIX